Swiftwind Farm - Nigerian DWARF Goats In Nebraska

 *show herds have very minimal risk as long as they follow the above measures as well

-*buying young stock is recommended as well as they have had a shorter lifetime to have been exposed to more diseses risks
+*buying young/baby stock is recommended as well as they have had a shorter lifetime to have been exposed to more diseses risks

 *I also recommend NOT using ground transporters as they haul MANY goats, and a variety of ruminants from all across the US.
-There are a few that run with individual stalls and disinfect between.
+There are a few that run with individual stalls and disinfect between, those would be the best option for ground transport.
 Its very unfortunate but I have heard stories of disesases being picked up on transport.
-Safest is to pick up yourself or air ship.
+The safest are to pick up yourself or air ship.

 #2 Tips/Advice: